lilive/Freeplane-Jumper/README.md

 `[?]` Use a search library (ElasticSearch for example) to improve performances.
 This seems really interesting, but a lot of work.
 `[?]` A new menu entry "Search similar nodes" that will call Jumper with the search field set to the text of the currently selected node
 `[?]` A new menu entry "Resume last search" that will call Jumper with the previous search terms and that will select the last selected node in the results list

-## Compilation from the sources

-If you want to build the add-on installation file `jumper-vX.X.X.addon.mm` yourself, you have to build the library before to package the addon.

-- Install Freeplane (of course !)
-- Download the source
-- Install gradle
-- Open `build.gradle` with a text editor and modify the paths in `repositories.dirs[]` to point to your Freeplane installation
-- Get a command prompt at the root of the sources folder
-- `gradle build` will create the file lib/bookmarks.jar

-Now you can open `jumper.mm` with Freeplane and package the addon with [Tools > Developer Tools > Package add-on for publication](https://freeplane.sourceforge.io/wiki/index.php/Add-ons_(Develop)).
-This will create the file `jumper-vX.X.X.addon.mm`.
-Open this file with Freeplane to install the add-on.

 ## Credits